 Each SGC cross-section has three attributes: position, shape, and content.
 An ellipse's position attribute is parameterized by the xy coordinates of its center, denoted by (c_x, c_y) .
-We parameterize an ellipse's shape attribute by its radius (geometric mean of long and short axes), eccentricity2 (ratio of long to short axis3), and orientation, denoted by r, λ , and φ respectively (see Figure Appendix C).
+We parameterize an ellipse's shape attribute by its radius (geometric mean of long and short axes), eccentricity2 (ratio of long to short axis)3, and orientation, denoted by r, λ , and φ , respectively (see Fig. 3).
 The content attribute parameterizes the density within an artery, and can have a profound, though often underestimated, impact on a reconstruction algorithm's accuracy and applicability.
 Some methods assume the content is known or is computable from "normal" sections of an artery, usually assumed to have a circular cross-section.
 Having more than two views allows us to relax these assumptions.
 We do not assume the contrast density is known, and we allow it to vary along the length of an artery, from artery to artery, and possibly even between projection images, as discussed next.

-Though the measurement model (5) allows a general time-varying density, we now consider only SGCs whose position and shape attributes are invariant at times t_1, \ldots, t_P , but we account for the time variation of the content attribute4.
-This approach is necessary since the contrast often varies between MRA projection images, and is approximately sufficient since cardiac gating can synchronize position and shape.
-We assume each particular arterial cross-section is uniformly filled with contrast agent, so we parameterize an ellipse's content by a vector denoted by $\rho = [\rho_1, \ldots, \rho_P]'$, where P is the number of projections.
-For some imaging techniques, we may be able to equate some of the ρ_p 's.
-For example, with bi-plane DSA, the contrast is identical for each pair of projection images, so we would assume $\rho_1 = \rho_2$ and $\rho_3 = \rho_4$.
-Note that ideal data sets would have $\rho_1 = \cdots = \rho_P$, since estimating additional parameters often decreases estimation accuracy, but we have found the full generality presented here necessary for some MRA data.
+Though the measurement model (5) allows a general timevarying density, we now consider only SGC's whose position and shape attributes are invariant at times t_1, \dots, t_P , but we account for the time variation of the content attribute.4 This approach is necessary since the contrast often varies between MRA projection images, and is approximately sufficient since cardiac gating can synchronize position and shape.
+We assume each particular arterial cross-section is uniformly filled with contrast agent, so we parameterize an ellipse's content by a vector denoted by $\mathbf{p} = [\rho_1, \dots, \rho_P]'$ where P is the number of projections.
+For some imaging techniques, we may be able to